Fletch (film): Soundtrack

-Release and reception
+Reception

+Box office

 Fletch was released on May 31, 1985, in 1,225 theaters, debuting at second place behind Rambo: First Blood Part II with a gross of $7 million.
 It went on to make $50.6 million in North America and $9 million in the rest of the world, for a worldwide total of $59.6 million.
 The film performed well on home video, earning $24.4 million in rentals.

+Critical response

-On review aggregator Rotten Tomatoes, 77% of 31 critics' reviews are positive, with an average rating of 6.8/10.
-The website's critics consensus reads: "Quotably funny – and fast-paced enough to smooth over the jokes that don't land – Fletch is one of the best big-screen vehicles for Chevy Chase's brand of smug silliness".
-On Metacritic, it has a score of 68% based on reviews from 11 critics, indicating "generally favorable reviews".
+On review aggregator Rotten Tomatoes, 79% of 33 critics' reviews are positive, with an average rating of 6.8/10.
+The website's critics consensus reads: "Quotably funny – and fast-paced enough to smooth over the jokes that don't land – Fletch is one of the best big-screen vehicles for Chevy Chase's brand of smug silliness."
+On Metacritic, it has a score of 68 out of 100, based on 11 critics, indicating "generally favorable" reviews.

 Film critic Roger Ebert gave the film two-and-a-half stars out of four.
 While the plot and supporting cast were praiseworthy, Ebert thought "the central performance is an anthology of Chevy Chase mannerisms in search of a character."
+Gene Siskel meanwhile called it his favorite film featuring Chase during a 1986 appearance on The Tonight Show Starring Johnny Carson, admiring the more genuine niceness of Chase's character in the film compared to Chase's others.
 Vincent Canby in his review for The New York Times praised Chase's performance, writing, "He manages simultaneously to act the material with a good deal of nonchalance and to float above it, as if he wanted us to know that he knows that the whole enterprise is somewhat less than transcendental."
 Time magazine's Richard Schickel wrote, "In Fletch, the quick, smartly paced, gags somehow read as signs of vulnerability.
 Incidentally, they add greatly to the movie's suspense.
 Every minute you expect the hero's loose lip to be turned into a fat one."
 In his review for the Chicago Reader, Dave Kehr wrote, "Chase and Ritchie make a strong, natural combination: the union of their two flip, sarcastic personalities produces a fairly definitive example of the comic style of the 80s, grounded in detachment, underreaction, and cool contempt for rhetorically overblown authority figures."

 Neil Gaiman reviewed Fletch for Imagine magazine, stating that it is "a very enjoyable detective comedy starring Chevy Chase as an undercover reporter who gets mixed up in a murder plot.
 Not as good as the Greg Mcdonald book it's based on."